Chalsean/XFaction/README.md

 XFaction has a [new support server](https://discord.gg/PaNZ8TmM3Z) for timely support and more up-to-date documentation to reflect the TWW overhaul of XFaction.

 ## Feature Updates for The War Within
+- Addon version number lookup in Guild(X) datatext: Addon admins can check the player's addon version during troubleshooting if the option is enabled in Guild(X).
 - Guild crafting order notifications
 - Revamped Link(X) datatext: It now shows a breakdown of the XFaction mesh across the confederate using a combination of colors and numbers.
 See the Links (X) DT section for more information.

 ## Core Features